Everyone's Getting Involved: A Tribute to Talking Heads' Stop Making Sense

-Everyone's Getting Involved: A Tribute to Talking Heads' Stop Making Sense is a tribute album to Talking Heads, their 1984 Jonathan Demme-directed concert film Stop Making Sense, and the live album of the same name.
+Everyone's Getting Involved: A Tribute to Talking Heads' Stop Making Sense is a tribute album to American rock band Talking Heads, their 1984 Jonathan Demme-directed concert film Stop Making Sense, and the live album of the same name.
 The tribute album, made in celebration of the film and album's 40th anniversary, features covers of the sixteen tracks of Stop Making Sense performed by musicians including Miley Cyrus, Lorde, and Paramore.
 The album was released by A24 Music on May 17, 2024, and debuted at the top of the Billboard Compilation Albums chart in August.

 Background

 On March 16, 2023, the independent film company A24 announced that they had obtained worldwide distribution rights for the 4K remaster of the 1984 concert film Stop Making Sense, starring Talking Heads and directed by Jonathan Demme.
 The remaster premiered at the 2023 Toronto International Film Festival, with the band reuniting for a post-screening Q&A moderated by Spike Lee, on September 11.
 This was followed by a limited release in IMAX theaters on September 22, and a wide release the following week.

 On January 10, 2024, a teaser video was uploaded on both Paramore's and A24's social media.
 The video depicted Paramore frontwoman Hayley Williams receiving a package containing a replica of the big suit Talking Heads frontman David Byrne wore on the album Stop Making Senses cover art.
 The video announced the album and its lineup of 16 artists and bands, including Paramore, Miley Cyrus, Lorde, Girl in Red, the National, Teezo Touchdown, Kevin Abstract, BadBadNotGood, Toro y Moi, Blondshell, DJ Tunez, Jean Dawson, Chicano Batman, the Linda Lindas, Él Mató a un Policía Motorizado, and the Cavemen.
 The video was directed by AJ Gibboney and Paramore drummer Zac Farro, and ended with a snippet of Paramore's rendition of "Burning Down the House".

 In an interview with Rolling Stone, Teezo Touchdown said that while he was largely unfamiliar with Talking Heads, his colleagues showed him the opening scene of Stop Making Sense as inspiration for his own upcoming stage show, an experience he called "a true discovery moment.
 With what [Byrne] was doing, and the production and the visuals, they had the total package."
 Chicano Batman singer/bassist Eduardo Arenas said he hadn't been a fan of the band, but watching Stop Making Sense around age 20 "just changed my life.
 David Byrne is running in circles around the band and still singing, and the whole band is killing it."